Libensemble/libensemble/docs/platforms/theta.rst

 Balsam Runs
 ^^^^^^^^^^^

-Here is an example Balsam submission script:
+Here is an example Balsam submission script It requires a pre-initialized (but not activated) postgresql database:

 .. code-block:: bash